noahrbn/Polarization-Grating-Design/README.md

 # Polarization-Grating-Design
 Design code and examples for polarization-analyzing metasurface diffraction gratings as in N.A.
 Rubin et al., "Matrix Fourier optics enables a compact full-Stokes polarization camera", *Science* **365** (6448) aax1839, 2019 [[1]](#1).
 That paper can be found [here](https://www.science.org/doi/10.1126/science.aax1839).
+See that paper and especially its supplement for extensive detail on the methods used here.

 This repository contains everything needed to design and analyze a polarization-analyzing grating as described in that work.
 Please refer to the included Jupyter notebook `Designing a metasurface polarization grating.ipynb` for instructions and an example of how this works.